Health Tips: Things To Do When You’re Too Depressed To Get Out Of Bed

 Call a friend

-On days when depression symptoms are more severe, meeting up with friends can feel daunting, but a call may be more achievable.
+On days when depression symptoms are more severe, meeting up with friends can be daunting, but a call may be more achievable.
 If it's someone you’re comfortable with, you can discuss how you’re feeling.
 Or, if you aren't ready to talk about depression’s impacts on your life, you may simply chat about current events or ask your friends how they’ve been doing.

 Journal